Benjscho/Benjscho.github.io/_posts/technical/2026-02-13-dsql-sequences.md

 life](https://marc-bowes.com/dsql-circle-of-life.html) is a good primer on DSQL's architecture.
 When you call `nextval()`, the read goes to storage, checks the latest value, and increments the value before writing the update to the journal.
 So far so simple?
+The important thing to remember is that getting the next set of values in a sequence goes through a full circle of life.

 In distributed systems, creating scalable applications is a mutual responsibility[^3].
 The big problem with scaling sequences is they're a